 Tack or pin

-3.)
-Cut a few inches of coordinating cord or ribbon, form a loop, and tack it into the ornament to
+- Cut a few inches of coordinating cord or ribbon, form a loop, and pin it into the ornament to create the hanger.
+You can also just glue the ribbon onto the ornament.

 That is literally all there is to it.
-Simple and sweet.
+Simple!

 This would be a fun activity to do with kids.
 Have fun with it!